conversationai/conversationai-moderator/README.md

 * `FRONTEND_URL`: URL for the Frontend endpoint
 * `TOKEN_SECRET`: A secret used to generate authentication tokens.

-TODO: Need to document URL_BASE for running in docker

 ### System setup:

 Install mysql, node (v8 or better), npm (v6 or better) and redis.
 Instructions for Ubuntu: